 If we recognize the authority of the Bible as being the inspired Word of God, then we can have confidence that seeming contradictions can be sorted out.
 (Read more about this in our booklet Is the Bible True? and our article “Contradictions in the Bible?”)

-The Bible states that sin “is the transgression of the law” (1 John 3:4, King James Version).
+The Bible states that sin “is the transgression of the law” (1 John 3:4, KJV).
 As J.B.
 Phillips renders this verse, “Everyone who commits sin breaks God’s law, for that is what sin is, by definition—a breaking of God’s law” (emphasis added throughout).

 Expositor’s Bible Commentary (Revised Edition) says: “Our status as ‘children of God’ does not change the basic definition of sin, nor does it alleviate our moral responsibility.
 Sin is always ‘lawlessness,’ whether committed by a child of God or anyone else” (p.
 459).